dhakaadi/cmse802_project/README.md

 * A web browser window will open, displaying the Jupyter interface.
 Navigate to your notebook file (e.g., cmse802_project.ipynb) and open it.

 Run the Code:
+* Put the Dataset 'winequality-red.csv' in same folder as Notebook file.
-  You can run individual cells of code by selecting the cell and pressing Shift + Enter.
+* You can run individual cells of code by selecting the cell and pressing Shift + Enter.
-  Alternatively, you can run all cells by selecting Cell > Run All from the menu bar.
+* Alternatively, you can run all cells by selecting Cell > Run All from the menu bar.

 Understanding the Notebook Structure:
   The notebook is divided into different sections, typically in this order: